 To pull a card from the backlog, click the ADD CARD button on the top menu bar.
-Select Search and Add from Backlog and click the Add to Board button of the required card.
+Select Search and Add from Backlog and click the Add to Board button on the required card.
 Select the column from Select Column in which you want to add the card and click the Save button.

 To filter the list of items in the backlog based on Priority, Class Of Service, or size, click the required button in the top row and select one or more attributes from the drop-down list.
 To filter the list based on Id, rank, title, etc. enter the required details in the blank cells in the top row.
-Now, for the item you want to pull, click the Add to Board button in the first column.
+Now, for the item, you want to pull, click the Add to Board button in the first column.
 By default, the card is pulled to the first column i.e. “Ready” on the board.

 SwiftKanban provides a separate Backlog Board, where you can view your backlog in the form of cards and push them to the board quickly.
 You can view the card details up front as on the board and decide which cards to push to the board.

-Select Backlog Board menu available in the Main menu bar.
+Select the Backlog Board menu available in the Main menu bar.
 The cards, if added as Backlog from the Backlog view or Card Type List View are shown here.
-Click the Add to Board icon to push the card to the board, which appears on mouse-over on the card.
+Click the Add to Board icon to push the card to the board, which appears on the mouse-over on the card.
 Card Menu is also available for the cards on mouse-over, enabling collaboration and card-related actions on the Backlog Board.
 If required, add cards to the Backlog Board by clicking the ADD CARD button on the top menu bar.
-It works similar to the Kanban board Add Card feature.
+It works similarly to the Kanban board Add Card feature.
 You will find other important board features on the Side toolbar to focus and prioritize cards- Board Filter, Legend, and Card Sizing Views.